waldronmatt/basicWebTemplate/README.md

 ## Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with Matthew Waldron before making a change.
+When contributing to this repository, you may fork and submit a pull request.
+Add a description of what you are doing and I'll review it.

 ## Versioning